 In 1968, the EUB and Methodist churches merged and our church became the Niwot United Methodist Church.
 In 1969, the Rocky Mountain Conference looked at the struggling little church and decided to move it to Lookout Road in Gunbarrel, an unincorporated area of Boulder, some 3 miles SW of the town of Niwot.
 The church split after having survived both world wars, the depression and the fire.
 The old-timers were dismayed at having to move their church out of Niwot.
 Those that stayed wanted the church to keep the Niwot name, which has resulted in much confusion.

 For the first few years, NUMC was a mission church with the Conference paying part of the pastor’s salary.
 Our Bell Tower was built with memorial funds for Wynn Mecham, who died in 1979, and it was dedicated in 1980.
 The bell in the tower was brought from his hometown in Iowa.
 A new sanctuary was begun in 1981 but this extravagance caused more members to leave – so it wasn’t until 1983 that it was completed under Pastor David Jaeger’s guidance.
-Since 1985, NUMC has had four female pastors: Rev. Toni Cook (1985-1989), Rev. Edwina Ward Burton (1989-1999), Rev. Merlene Barner (2006-2010) and currently, Rev. Pam Everhart, who joined us after Rev. Barner’s retirement.
+Since 1985, NUMC has had five female pastors: Rev. Toni Cook (1985-1989), Rev. Edwina Ward Burton (1989-1999), Rev. Merlene Barner (2006-2010), Rev. Pam Everhart (2010 – 2017).
 In between, Pastor Matthias Krier served us for 7 years (1999-2006).
+Rev. Laura Hehner is now serving Niwot UMC, having arrived in 2017.

 The face of our congregation has changed after 140 years – there’s no longer a full-time farmer among us.
 The Membership has gradually changed over the years from predominately rural to a diverse mixture of families and individuals seeking a small but active community-based church.
 Many of our members are involved in the high tech industry.
 It is a more mobile congregation now.
 We may still be small, but our outreach is amazing – foods banks, BUMMP (Boulder United Methodist Mission Partners), mission trips, serving at the Boulder Homeless Shelter, donating school supplies for needy children, Thanksgiving baskets, providing Christmas for one or more families, and our United Methodist Women have raised thousands of dollars for various charities in the Boulder County area over the past few years.